'Plantibodies' drugs advance as big pharma stands aside

 FROM METAL VATS TO GREENHOUSESAntibodies are proteins used by the body's immune system to block the path of foreign, potentially damaging invaders.

-There are around 30 antibody-based drugs on the market in the United States - including blockbuster cancer therapies such as Avastin and Rituxan, both from Roche Holding AG.
+There are around 30 antibody-based drugs on the market in the United States - including blockbuster cancer therapies such as Avastin and Rituxan, both from Roche Holding AG ROG.VX.
 They are all produced from mammalian cells, often from hamsters, that are cultivated in large stainless steel vats.

-So far, the one successful venture into plant-derived drugs is a U.S.-approved therapy for rare disease made by Israel's Protalix Biotherapeutics, and marketed with Pfizer Inc.
+So far, the one successful venture into plant-derived drugs is a U.S.-approved therapy for rare disease made by Israel's Protalix Biotherapeutics (PLX.TA), and marketed with Pfizer Inc (PFE.N).

 The drug, Elelyso, is an enzyme produced from genetically engineered carrot cells, but the cells are not reproduced in the plants.
 They are replicated in a closed system using disposable plastic bags.